 Research on the Failures of Stock Picking

-My argument is further strengthened by the growing body of academic research that is now available on this topic.
+My argument is further strengthened by the growing body of empirical research that is now available on this topic.
 Let’s take a look at a few examples where neither mutual fund managers, nor individual investors could select winning stocks.

 Professionals Can’t Pick Winners